CameraKit/camerakit-js/README.md

 <!-- You can now access `camerakit` from the global scope -->
 ```

-To properly support `webm` video recording and playback on Safari, you'll need to host the WebAssembly(wasm) and worker files packaged in `dist/browser/` on your webserver.
-The video recorder and player require these in order to function properly on Safari.
+Currently, the WebAssembly and JS worker files required for video recording on Safari can't be bundled within the JS module and must be hosted seperately on a webserver.
+The compiled files can be found in `dist/browser/`, ensure they're accessible via a public URL (e.g `https://myurl.com/myWorkerFile.js`).
+If you'd like to host the files within a subdirectory on your server, you can specify the directory path via the `base` param on the fallback player config (See [Safari support details](#safari)).

 Example usage: